This Artificial Intelligence Powered Content Marketing Tool Just Raised $110 Million to Check Your Grammar (and Potentially So Much More)

 That may include providing recommendations based on your content’s goals.
 Tone, sentiment, structure and style may all be tweaked by Grammarly to improve the effectiveness of your content.
 Grammarly’s algorithm, over time, can make significant strides towards being your own personal content marketing consultant.

-This has important implications for marketers.
+This has important implications for marketers and AI in content marketing.

 What It Means for Marketers